Jurisdiction To Determine Pennsylvania Custody Cases

 Most of the time, parents are able to come to an agreement on the best type of custody arrangement for them and their minor children.
-Our Montgomery County and Chester County lawyers can assist parents who have agreed upon a custody schedule to formalize their arrangement into a custody order.
+Our Montgomery County, Chester County, Delaware County and Bucks County lawyers can assist parents who have agreed upon a custody schedule to formalize their arrangement into a custody order.
 Having the agreement made into a custody order allows both parties the right to enforce the agreement if future disputes occur between the parents.
 Even when the parents are angry at each other, hopefully they can step back from their anger and realize that both parents play an important role in their children’s lives.

 However, in some cases, the parents are not able to speak to each other without fighting, let alone come to an agreement regarding custody.
 If the parents are not able to agree on a custodial arrangement, family court action may be necessary.
 The formal legal process begins with the filing of a Custody Complaint by a Pennsylvania custody lawyer.
 Generally, the Complaint is filed in the state and county where the minor child or children have lived for the past six months.